Waveframe-Labs/Aurora-Workflow-Orchestration/docs/AWO_Whitepaper_v1.0.md

 ## Abstract

 The **Aurora Workflow Orchestration (AWO)** framework defines a reproducible governance system for AI–human collaboration.
 It formalizes falsifiability, auditability, and provenance within iterative research cycles.
 AWO enforces role separation, schema validation, and standardized decision records (ADRs) to make AI-driven work transparent and inspectable.
-Its operational layer, **CRI-CORE** (Continuous Research Integration), extends this methodology into automation — rendering every run reproducible, logged, and citable.
+Its operational layer, **CRI-CORE** (Continuous Research Integration), extends this methodology into automation—rendering every run reproducible, logged, and citable.

 ---

-## 1  Background and motivation
+## 1. Background and Motivation

 AI’s rapid adoption has exposed a reproducibility and provenance crisis.
 AWO provides structured version control, audit trails, and verification for AI-assisted inquiry.
-It is a **methodological framework** rather than a software package: structuring how humans and models co-orchestrate reproducible, auditable outputs.
+It is a **methodological framework** rather than a software package—structuring how humans and models co-orchestrate reproducible, auditable outputs.

 **Maintained by Waveframe Labs** under the Aurora Research Initiative, AWO anchors independent research to transparent, citable workflows that can withstand institutional scrutiny.

 ---

-## 2  Problem statement and objectives
+## 2. Problem Statement and Objectives

 **Weaknesses:** reproducibility gap, provenance crisis, audit opacity.
 **Objectives:** formalize falsifiability, enforce schema-validated traceability, democratize reproducibility outside traditional institutions.

 ---

-## 2.5  Conceptual foundations
+## 2.5.
+Conceptual Foundations

 AI-assisted work expands human capability while obscuring epistemic accountability.
 Traditional science depends on explicit method and implicit trust; in AI-mediated inquiry that trust collapses.
 Models generate plausible results without revealing reasoning, distributing cognition across hybrid human–machine systems.

 **AWO reframes reproducibility as a structural property, not a behavioral one.**
 It embeds verification directly into the workflow via manifests, audits, and decision records that make each claim falsifiable and traceable to origin.